dgcole/RFinder/README.md

 # RFinder

-A utility for parsing Shores of Hazeron maps.
+A utility for parsing Shores of Hazeron starmaps.

 Requirements:

-* Java 1.8+
+* Java 13+
 * OpenJFX if you're using the OpenJDK

 Contributing